Housekeeping

 Question 1

-What are the UTM and LL values for the junction of the entrance road into UNBC from University Way?
+What are the UTM and LL (Lat/Long in ‘DMS’ format) values for the junction of the entrance road into UNBC from University Way?
+Exclude decimals in both.

 Question 2

-What are the same values for the control tower at PG airport?
+What are the same values for the ambulance station at the Prince George airport?

 Digital Coordinate Readout

-Zoom In on a corner of the map so that you can see the coordinates, and notice that the coordinate readings for the map cursor match these labels.
+Zoom In on a corner of the NTS_093G map so that you can see the coordinates, and notice that the coordinate readings for the map cursor (nearly) match these labels.

-There is a 2nd set of coordinates in blue these are UTM labels.
-By pressing the arrow beside the coordinate readout we can change into UTM.
+There is a 2nd set of coordinates in blue – these are the UTM labels.
+By pressing the arrow beside the coordinate readout at the bottom of the screen, we can change into UTM.

 You can turn the whole image on and off.
-There are no individual layers (e.g. you cannot turn off roads in this raster scan of a paper map).
+As a raster layer, there are no individual layers for the different data displayed on this map (e.g. you cannot turn off roads in this raster scan of a paper map).

 UTM Zones for BC

-Note that in UTM the coordinates come in 3 parts: X, Y, and Zone.
+Note that in UTM, the coordinates come in 3 parts: X, Y, and Zone (or Zone first, followed by X and Y).
 X and Y are in metres and represent a distance from a point, but what is that point?
-Well it depends what zone you are in.
-UTM divides the earth in 60 slices each 6 degrees wide, and then is cut through the equator to divide these slices into North and South.
-As an example BC falls within the 10th ‘slice’, and is in the Northern Hemisphere, giving UTM Zone 10N.
+This depends on what zone you are in.
+UTM divides the earth into 60 slices, each 6 degrees wide, and then is cut through the equator to divide these slices into North and South.
+As an example, BC falls within the 10th ‘slice’, and is in the Northern Hemisphere, giving UTM Zone 10N.

 There is an interactive map available here that you can use to explore where these Zones exist https://mangomap.com/robertyoung/maps/69585/what-utm-zone-am-i-in-#